 A contact lens is a thin, convex disc that floats on the surface of the eye, providing vision correction.
 With advances in optical technology, most people can use contact lenses, regardless of the type or extent of their vision problems.
-This includes patients with astigmatism, and those who need bifocal or multifocal lenses.
+This includes patients with astigmatism and those who need bifocals or multifocal lenses.
 In some cases, however, contact lenses are contraindicated.

 Types of Contact Lenses

 There are several varieties of contact lenses.
 The distinctive features of each offer a wide range of options.

 There are three basic types of soft contact lenses.

 Daily-wear soft contact lenses are the most popular type of contacts available.
 Made of a flexible plastic polymer, daily-wear lenses are put in each morning and taken out each night.
 Daily-wear contacts come in many colors and typically last about 1 year.

 Extended-wear soft contact lenses can be worn all the time, including while sleeping.
 Depending on whether a person has 7-day (standard) or 30-day lenses, the lenses need to be taken out and cleaned once a week or once a month.
 This is done to give the eyes a rest, and reduce the risk of a corneal infection.
 Extended-wear lenses are made of soft silicone that retains moisture longer than daily-wear contacts.
 This allows more oxygen to reach the eye, preventing the buildup of bacteria and protein.

 Disposable soft lenses are intended to be discarded and replaced after they have been worn for a certain period of time.
 This makes them even easier to maintain than regular soft contacts.
 Many disposable lenses are designed for either replacement every morning, every two weeks or every month.
 Daily-wear disposables are worn during waking hours only, while extended-wear disposables can be worn during sleep as well.

 Rigid, gas-permeable contacts have several advantages, including the following, over soft lenses: